Benatia makes move from Juventus to Al-Duhail

-Juventus defender Medhi Benatia has made an €8million move to Qatari club Al-Duhail after two and a half seasons with the Serie A giants.

-Benatia, 31, leaves Europe for the first time in his career, with Juve confirming the move on Monday.
+Benatia, 31, leaves Europe for the first time in his career, with Juve confirming the move.

 The fee is expected to be paid in two instalments by October 2019 and may increase a further €2m, the club said in a statement.